A Max-Min Task Offloading Algorithm for Mobile Edge Computing Using Non-Orthogonal Multiple Access

-\textit{Contributions:} Different from the exiting works, we consider a generalized multi-user NOMA-MEC setup.
-We consider the problem of maximizing the minimum {number of bits} offloaded by multiple users to an MEC server using NOMA by constraining the total energy and transmission power within given limits.
-Precisely, our main contributions include: (i)~formulating the main problem of maximizing {the number of bits} offloaded by the worst user to the MEC server using NOMA in a multi-user scenario such that each user offloads its task within a given deadline; (ii)~deriving a tractable and provably convergent algorithm based on successive convex optimization strategy to solve the formulated problem, and (iii)~numerical demonstration of the superiority of the proposed solution compared to the corresponding orthogonal multiple access (OMA) based approach.
+Our system model is unique in a sense that it exploits NOMA to offload data of multiple users in a single time slot for mobile edge computations without impacting the performance of users.
+We solve the formulated max-min non-convex problem using the framework of successive convex approximation (SCA).
+A provably convergent algorithm is derived based on novel techniques to bound non-convex functions appearing in the main optimization problem.
+Precisely, our main contributions include: (i)~considering a novel model that integrates NOMA with MEC in a multi-user scenario, the main problem of maximizing the number of bits offloaded by the worst user to the MEC server using NOMA is formulated; (ii)~deriving a tractable and provably convergent algorithm using novel bounding techniques and based on successive convex optimization strategy to solve the formulated problem, and (iii)~numerical demonstration of the superiority of the proposed solution compared to the corresponding orthogonal multiple access (OMA) based approach.

-The remaining of this letter is organized as follows.
-In Section~\ref{SystemModel}, we present the main problem.
-In Section~\ref{PropSol}, we develop and analyze an algorithmic solution to the problem considered in the letter.
-The numerical experiments and conclusions are discussed in Section~\ref{Res} and Section~\ref{Conc}, respectively.